priv-kweihmann/osadl-matrix/README.md

 Further information can be found [here](https://www.osadl.org/Access-to-raw-data.oss-compliance-raw-data-access.0.html) A copy of the CC-BY-4.0 text can be found [here](LICENSE.ccby40)

+## Disclaimer

+We are not affiliated, associated, endorsed by, or in any way officially connected with the Open Source Automation Development Lab (OSADL) eG, or any of its subsidiaries or its affiliates.
+The official OSADL website can be found at https://www.osadl.org.

 ## Usage

 ### Using builtin functions